gsandahl/simple-mcp-agent/README.md

 3. If tools are used, the agent will incorporate their results in the response
 4. Source references will be displayed when available
 5. Type 'quit', 'exit', or 'q' to end the session

+## Project Structure

+- `cli.py`: Command-line interface with Rich formatting
+- `agent.py`: Core agent implementation
+- `schemas.py`: Data models/schemas used by the application
+- `requirements.txt`: Dependencies for the project